vonovak/react-native-add-calendar-event/README.md

 3.  rebuild your project

-IOS note: If you use pods, `react-native link` will probably add the podspec to your podfile, in which case you need to run pod install.
+iOS note: If you use pods, `react-native link` will probably add the podspec to your podfile, in which case you need to run `pod install`.
 If not, please verify that the library is under `link binary with libraries` in the build settings in Xcode (see manual installation notes).

-## Usage
+## Quick example

 See the example folder for a demo app.